Pascal started noticing hair loss when he was 35 years old.

 He had his first hair transplant carried out back in 2012; he had around 2000 hairs transplanted with the FUT (or strip) method.

 With a FUT hair transplant, the surgeon cuts out a strip of scalp from the donor area at the back of the head.
-This strip is then dissected to smaller pieces to extract the hairs which are then implanted into the recipient area.
+This strip is then dissected into smaller pieces to extract the hairs which are then implanted into the recipient area.

 After the FUT, a long linear scar remains on the donor area and it takes around 14 days for the wound to heal.